Pica

 - Belly pain, nausea, and bloating caused by blockage in the stomach or intestine

-- Fatigue, behavior problems, school problems and other findings of lead poisoning or poor nutrition
+- Behavior problems, school problems and other findings of lead poisoning or poor nutrition

 Exams and Tests

 There is no single test for pica.
-Because pica can occur in people who have poor nutrition, the health care provider may test blood levels of iron and zinc.
+Because pica can occur in people who have certain nutritional deficiencies, your health care provider may test blood levels of iron and zinc.

 Blood tests can also be done to test for anemia.
 Lead levels should always be checked in children who may have eaten paint or objects covered in lead paint dust to screen for lead poisoning.

-The provider may also test for infection if the person has been eating contaminated soil or animal waste.
+Your provider may also test for infection if contaminated soil or animal waste has been eaten.

 Treatment